The Equation

 S1E04 - The Arrival

-• John Mosley's beanie has the green-green-green-red pattern.
+• John Mosley's beanie in "The Arrival" has the 'green-green-green-red pattern' from "The Equation".
+(Image 2)

 Connection: Green-green-green-red dots